Faeria Deck Tracker

 The tracker works by listening to what Faeria's server instructs your client to do.
 This info comes into TCP packets as string data, Vulpyne was the one that figured out what those meant (since it's text it's somewhat readable).

-For bug reporting / feature requests can contact me at discord: PicaMula#0613.
+For bug reporting / feature requests, you can contact me at discord: PicaMula#0613.

 A few things to note:

-You must open the tracker before you open Faeria, just like it's shown in the video;
+You must open the tracker before you log into Faeria, just like it's shown in the video;

 if you create a new deck, you must save it, open it back, and save again, if you just edit the deck (not actually new entry), then this process is not needed;